portel-dev/ncp/docs/guides/mcpb-installation.md

 # One-Click Installation with .mcpb Files

+## ⚠️ CRITICAL LIMITATION

+**The .mcpb installation ONLY installs NCP as an MCP server in Claude Desktop.
+It does NOT install the `ncp` CLI tool.**

+You will still need to run `npm install -g @portel/ncp` to get:
+- `ncp add <mcp-name>` - Add MCPs to your configuration
+- `ncp find <query>` - Search for tools from the command line
+- `ncp list` - List configured MCPs
+- `ncp remove <mcp-name>` - Remove MCPs
+- All other CLI functionality

+**Why this limitation exists:**
+- .mcpb bundles use Claude Desktop's sandboxed Node.js runtime
+- This runtime is only available when Claude Desktop runs MCP servers
+- It's NOT in your system PATH, so CLI commands won't work
+- The `ncp` command requires global npm installation

+**Recommended approach:**
+1. Install via npm: `npm install -g @portel/ncp` (get CLI + MCP server)
+2. Configure your MCPs: `ncp add filesystem`, etc.
+3. Works with ALL MCP clients (Claude Desktop, Cursor, Cline, Continue)

+**Or for Claude Desktop users who prefer .mcpb:**
+1. Install .mcpb (Claude Desktop integration only)
+2. **ALSO** install via npm: `npm install -g @portel/ncp` (for CLI tools)
+3. Configure using CLI, use with Claude Desktop

 ## What is a .mcpb file?

 .mcpb (MCP Bundle) files are zip-based packages that bundle an entire MCP server with all its dependencies into a single installable file.
 Think of them like: